-This book is well presented and gives a good insight into the subject of simulation by practical example, as well as being a manual for of simulation by practical example, as well as being a manual for GASP PL/I. It compares favourably with other books of this type.
+This book is well presented and gives a good insight into the subject of simulation by practical example, as well as being a manual for of simulation by practical example, as well as being a manual for $\vec{T}$ GASP PL/I. It compares favourably with other books of this type.

 The first two chapters provide a good introduction to simulation and would be suitable for initial reading on the subject.
 The text of part of the second and the third chapter seems somewhat redundant, as the tables and flowcharts provided, together with the excellent examples that follow later, give a good explanation of the language.

-The examples, that comprise two thirds of the book, cover a range of discrete and continuous systems that amply demonstrate the flexibility of GASP PL/I.
+of discrete and continuous systems that amply demonstrate the flexibility of GASP PL/I.